 Try to look at all of the above-mentioned metrics at least by category, if not by product.
 Keep your eyes open for the following possibilities:

-so you can optimize stock, product pages and all inherent expenses.
+This way, you can optimize stock, product pages and all inherent expenses.

-There’s a number of tools you can use to keep an eye on your business metrics.
+There’s a number of tools you can use to keep an eye on your online business metrics.
 It’s best to use software that allows you to break down each metric by location, device used, campaign, product and so on.

-Also, it’s important to understand the people behind your orders – behavior-driven analytics will give you a new perspective of why and how things happen on your eCommerce site.
+Also, it’s important to understand the people behind your orders.
+Behavior-driven analytics will give you a new perspective of why and how things happen on your eCommerce site.